 Battle Creek - Arthur is a very small town located in the state of Iowa.
-With a population of 2,075 people and just one neighborhood, Battle Creek - Arthur is the 256th largest community in Iowa.
-Battle Creek - Arthur has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 2,058 people and just one neighborhood, Battle Creek - Arthur is the 256th largest community in Iowa.
+Much of the housing stock in Battle Creek - Arthur was built prior to World War II, making it one of the older and more historic towns in the country.

 Unlike some towns, Battle Creek - Arthur isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Battle Creek - Arthur are a mix of both white- and blue-collar jobs.
 Overall, Battle Creek - Arthur is a town of sales and office workers, managers, and service providers.
 There are especially a lot of people living in Battle Creek - Arthur who work in management occupations (13.50%), office and administrative support (11.27%), and healthcare suport services (8.01%).

-Battle Creek - Arthur is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Battle Creek - Arthur does not have a public transit system used by locals to get to and from work.

 The percentage of adults in Battle Creek - Arthur with college degrees is slightly lower than the national average of 21.84% for all communities.
 13.33% of adults in Battle Creek - Arthur have a bachelor's degree or advanced degree.